tanmaypadhi/tanmaypadhi.github.io/index.md

 # Agentic Salesforce Use Cases

-A curated collection of **Agentforce + OmniStudio + AI-driven Salesforce** architectures and real-world use cases I’ve designed and validated.
+A curated collection of **Agentforce + Industry Cloud Applications + AI-driven Salesforce** architectures and real-world use cases I’ve designed and validated.

 ---